Das Bus: Plot

 Back at home, Homer discovers that Ned Flanders has his own home-based Internet business and decides he wants to start his own company.
 However, it turns out that Homer has no idea how to run an Internet business, does not provide any goods or services, and does not even own a computer.
 He is later visited by Bill Gates and his goons, who offer to buy out Homer's company but instead destroy his office.

 With Milhouse on trial, Nelson has no case for the prosecution other than trying to coerce a confession out of him, and the trial ends with Bart begrudgingly acquitting Milhouse due to insufficient evidence.
 However, the other kids refuse to accept Bart's verdict, and the situation descends into outright mob rule as Milhouse, Bart and Lisa are chased into a cave.
 There, the children are spooked by the island's "monster", which turns out to be a wild boar.
 On one of the boar's tusks is an empty bag of chips, revealing that it had eaten the snacks.
 Lisa realizes that there must be a nearby food source to sustain the boar and sees it licking slime from a nearby rock.
-Lisa, a vegetarian, is the only one who takes to eating the slime, with the other kids killing and eating the boar instead.
+Lisa, a vegetarian, is the only one who takes to eating the slime, while the other kids kill and eat the boar instead.
 A narration by James Earl Jones recounts that the kids learned to live in peace and were rescued soon after by "oh, let's say, Moe".